 🛑 Drawbacks

-Alkaline water filters/ionizers or bottled alkaline water can be very costly though they offer only perceived benefits with an improved water taste.
+Alkaline water filters/ionizers or bottled alkaline water can be very costly, though they offer only perceived benefits with better-tasting water.
 Also, kidney patients should avoid alkaline water as it may facilitate kidney stones.

 On the other hand, RO water is devoid of vital minerals without remineralization.
 Moreover, it results in wastewater production.